transparency-dev/witness-network/log-list-format.md

 This document describes a line-terminated log-list format.
 Blank lines are ignored.
 Lines starting with `#` denote comments and are also ignored.
+Non-empty lines have all leading and trailing whitespace removed before processing.

 ## Example